 1. Lincoln wasn’t an abolitionist.

-2. Lincoln didn’t believe blacks should have the same rights as whites.
+2. Lincoln didn’t believe Black people should have the same rights as white people.

 3. Lincoln thought colonization could resolve the issue of slavery.